How to Determine Mold Risks with Moisture Meters

 • Penetrate Drywall to Check Insulation.
 Most insulation in a structure is hidden behind walls and not readily accessible.
 Some pin moisture meters support high-durability probes designed to punch through drywall so the user can test the insulation behind it.
 This is immensely useful for finding hidden moisture pockets.

-While not as fast and convenient as pinless moisture meters, pin-type meters have a definite place in checking for mold risks in a structure.
+Both pinless and pin-type meters are essential tools for checking for mold risks in a structure.

 Tips for Finding Mold Risks with Moisture Meters